 Every salad bowl needs a fair share of produce.
 Mix and match your favorite veggies and fruit to suit your own tastes.
 I tend to use whatever I have on hand and this time of year that includes butternut squash and apples.
 After the produce, add a source of protein, like grilled chicken or diced cheese.
 For a finishing touch, drizzle on a homemade vinaigrette and top with something crunchy like pepitas or sunflower seeds.

 Leave a comment below and tell us what are your favorite ingredients to add to a salad bowl.

-- 2 c.
-1 in. cubed butternut squash
+- 2 c. butternut squash cut into 1 inch cubes

 - 1/2 Tbsp. olive oil

 - 1/2 tsp. cinnamon

 - 2 mandarin oranges cut in half horizontally